The Gospel of Salvation from God our Father through His Beloved Son our Lord

-For our God to accept or worship we must worship Him in Spirit and in Truth, in these self-made religions, or self-made religious groups that are called city or community churches, denominational churches (Catholic, Protestant, Baptist, Methodist etc.…), worship centers, synagogues, mosques, temples, spiritual centers or monasteries they are not in spirit and are not in truth and their worship is not acceptable.
-They are self-made religions and they are preaching another Gospel that is contrary to the Gospel they are to be considered accursed as written in Galatians 1:8-9.
+For our God to accept or worship we must worship Him in Spirit and in Truth, in these self-made religions, or self-made religious groups that are called city or community churches, denominational churches (Catholic, Protestant, Baptist, Methodist etc.…), worship centers, synagogues, mosques, temples, spiritual centers or monasteries they are not in spirit and are not in truth and their worship will not be acceptable.
+They are self-made religions, and they are preaching another Gospel that is contrary to the Gospel they are to be considered accursed as written in Galatians 1:8-9.

 Original Word: ἀνάθεμα, ατος, τό